-- guidelines to be followed. - c) The CUK follows University Grants Commission and Ministry of Human Resource Development guidelines. - d) There may be a Community Medicine Department upon the University starts a medical college in the future.
+- c) The CUK follows University Grants Commission and Ministry of Human Resource Development guidelines. - d) There may be a Community Medicine Department upon the University starts a medical college in the future.

 Recommendation: All the expert members in the panel agreed to propose the new name for the department i.e. Department of Public Health.